Lemon, Parsley and Basil Pesto

 chopped garlic and lemons

-• After gently cleaning the basil leaves with a damp cloth, weigh them with the parsley.
-Here the proportion can vary (also depending on what we have at home) while staying within the total weight.
+• After gently cleaning the basil leaves with a damp cloth, weigh them together with the parsley.
+The proportion can vary (depending on what you have at home) while keeping the same total weight.

 basil and parsley